FrancoisCarouge/Tree/README.md

 ### Design Tradeoffs

 The selected design tradeoffs are:
-- the Standard Template Library (STL) principles, and by extension, their tradeoffs,
+- the Standard Template Library (STL) principles, and by extension, their tradeoffs, and
 - the C++ Core Guidelines, and
-- the C++20 support.
+- the C++20 support, and
+- precise, detailed, and intelligible documentation for the wider audience.

 ## Class fcarouge::tree